 Retirement in Aransas Harbor

-Mrs. Mary J. Stewart, as a resident of San Patricio County, bought a lot in Aransas Harbor from the Aransas Harbor City and Improvement Company on 12 September 1890 for $400, and over the next two years bought five more lots for lesser amounts.
-San Patricio County Deed Book K, p227, Book L, pp 589-593 (four deeds) and Book R, p172.
-Four of the deeds were also recorded in San Patricio County in Deed Book N, pp 333-339.
-In each case, she was the buyer and the deeds specified that she was using her own separate money.
+Mrs. Mary J. Stewart, as a resident of San Patricio County, bought a lot in Aransas Harbor from the Aransas Harbor City and Improvement Company on 12 September 1890 for $400, and over the next two years bought five more lots for lesser amounts.13 In each case, she was the buyer and the deeds specified that she was using her own separate money.
 However, several of these deeds included one-year notes for the balance of the purchase price, signed by both Mary J. Stewart and her husband Moses Stewart (who signed by his mark).
-I strongly suspect that Mary Stewart was the grantee because Moses was in some way incapacitated, perhaps by old age or infirmity.
-I note that he signed the notes with his mark, yet the 1850 through 1900 censuses all indicated that he could both read and write and he had consistently signed his name to documents in Tennessee, Texas and Arkansas.
+I strongly suspect that Moses Stewart was in some way incapacitated, perhaps by old age or infirmity.
+I note that he signed the notes with his mark, yet the 1850 through 1900 censuses, and Dallas County deeds, all indicated that he could both read and write and he had consistently signed his name to documents in Tennessee, Texas and Arkansas.